 Of course, you can not forget to enjoy fresh fruits throughout the year: some unique ones that you can find in local markets, like the tree tomato, the naranjilla, the taxo, and much more.

 If the city hasn’t surprised you enough, in Quito you will also find one of the oldest breweries on the American continent, and the most surprising thing is, that it is located in a convent… yes, in the convent of San Francisco.

-Quito is an absolutely fascinating place… its culture, its nature, its history are just three of the best reasons to visit it.
+Quito is an absolutely fascinating place… its culture, its nature, and its history are just three of the best reasons to visit it.
 Although if you analyze the city and its surroundings in detail, you will realize that Quito is so much more.
-It is an ideal destination to go alone, accompanied or with family.
+It is an ideal destination to go to alone, accompanied or with family.